EverlessDrop41/MonoPong/README.md

 ### Level [Link](https://github.com/EverlessDrop41/MonoPong/blob/master/MonoPong/Levels/Level.cs)

 This class defines the basic variables and methods that are needed for a level in the game.
-In this game there are 3 'levels', they are:
+The levels in this game are:
  - Main Menu
+ - Instructions (Planned)
  - Gameplay
  - Game Over